gem5bootcamp/lps2024/slides/05-Other-simulators/01-sst.md

     )
 ```

-Finally we have `SST_ELI_DOCUMENT_PORTS` which is used to document the ports of the component.
-In this case the gem5 component has two ports, `system_port` and `cache_port`, which are used to communicate with the gem5 system and CPU respectively.
+This is used to declare the parameters of the component.

+In this case the gem5 component has a single parameter, `cmd`, which is the command to run gem5's configuration.

+---

+## The SST_ELI_DOCUMENT_PORTS macro

 ```cpp
     SST_ELI_DOCUMENT_SUBCOMPONENT_SLOTS(